-Where necessary, Birthrights will use our legal expertise to bring challenges to systems that infringe women’s basic rights.
+Where necessary, Birthrights will use our legal expertise to bring challenges to systems that infringe women and birthing people’s basic rights.

 We made a joint intervention in the case of R (A and B) v Secretary of State for Health in the Supreme Court (2017).
-This led to a national policy change, ensuring women from Northern Ireland can now obtain abortion care without charge in England.
+This led to a national policy change, ensuring women and pregnant people from Northern Ireland can now obtain abortion care without charge in England.

 We were joint first interveners with Bpas in the case of CP v The Criminal Injuries Compensation Authority in the Court of Appeal (2014).
-This contributed to ensuring women’s behaviour in pregnancy could not be criminalised.
+This contributed to ensuring women and birthing people’s behaviour in pregnancy could not be criminalised.